javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 It copies all properties of `user` into the empty object and returns it.

+There are also other methods of cloning an object, e.g. using the [spread operator](info:rest-parameters-spread) `clone = {...user}`, covered later in the tutorial.

 ## Nested cloning

 Until now we assumed that all properties of `user` are primitive.
 But properties can be references to other objects.
 What to do with them?